kyrie-edelweiss/edelweiss-archive/_pages/red-king.md

 > _"...I don’t remember her real name.
 But we called her **Flicker.**"_

 > *"Every time they'd raid our dorms for contraband with and come back empty handed?
 Every time they'd drop dead, and the company would file it as 'sudden heart failure'?
-And every time a girl disappears for three nights and then **doesn't** come back bruised, beaten and raped?"*
+And every time a girl disappears for three nights and then **doesn't** come back bruised, beaten?"*

 > *"That’s Flick."*